Skip to content

 print(result)

-To modify the default parameters of all the jobs in a pre-made workflow, such as the EMT calculator's asap_cutoff paramter, you can use the "all" keyword as a shorthand:
+To modify the default parameters of all the jobs in a pre-made workflow, you can use the "all" keyword as a shorthand.
+The example below modifies the EMT calculator's asap_cutoff parameter for all jobs in the bulk_to_slabs_flow:

 Concluding Comments